 BCES will prune or remove trees that are growing into or too close to an overhead power line if they are between two power poles.
 Please note that BCES will not clear vegetation around power lines that run from power poles to homes or grind stumps.

-Currently, BCES crew prune thousands of trees every year.
+Currently, BCES crew prunes thousands of trees every year.
 BCES uses a technique called "directional pruning" to train trees to grow away from overhead lines.
 This technique, recommended by the National Arborist Association, is healthier for trees than "topping" or "rounding" tree growth, limits the need for additional future pruning, and keeps branches a safe distance from power lines

-The amount of pruning varies according to a number of factors, including tree growth rates, location, previous pruning practices and watering method(e.g. irrigation)
+The amount of pruning varies according to a number of factors, including tree growth rates, location, previous pruning practices, and watering method(e.g. irrigation)

 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.

-This recycling effort significantly decreases the amount of waste placed into area landfills and BCES disposal costs.
+This recycling effort significantly decreases the amount of waste placed in area landfills and BCES disposal costs.
 We also conduct our line-clearing activities in a way that protects wildlife, including endangered species such as the spotted owl.